 To test the oil before use, apply a small amount to your wrist—this is especially important for children.

 Next, gently plug the ear canal with a cotton ball to catch the oil and any sediment or infection.
 Continue to rest with the afflicted side down for another ten minutes, then remove the soiled cotton ball and throw it away.
-You can do this every hour if the pain persists; otherwise, two to three times a day should be sufficient to draw out infection and reduce swelling.
+You can do this every hour or so.

 The most important thing is to not leave the cotton ball in for too long, as this can lead to further irritation of the ear canal.
 If you notice any discharge other than clear oil, discontinue use and consult a doctor as you may have a severe ear infection.
 Never use if you have a perforated eardrum as with any other treatment.